gingeranyhow/slinky/README.md

 *Inky is named after a black cat based in Cambridge, UK.*

 *Soy Inky is named after soy ink, which is made from soy beans.
 It's the kind of ink Robin uses with his Risograph.*

+*Soy McInky is named after nothing at all other than the fact that Andrew wanted to contribute.*